mozilla/contain-facebook/README.md

 # Custom Fork additions

-I've forked this because the Firefox dev team seems to have abandoned it.
+I've forked this because the Firefox dev team seems to have abandoned theirs. (only for now, we hope!)
 Check the latest commit date for currency.

-Additions:
+#### Additions:

 * many new domains, per [PRs against the source repo](https://github.com/mozilla/contain-facebook/pulls).

+#### Installation

-You can install this add-on from the `.xpi` file included in this repo.
-Or follow the instructions below.
+1. You can install this add-on from the `.xpi` file included in thise
+2. Get it from the Firefox Add-on Site
+2. Or follow the instructions below:

-To use this plugin, you will need to build and load it manually into Firefox.
+To use this plugin locally, you will need to build and load it manually into Firefox.

 1. be sure you are using the latest verstion of FF
 2. download this repo and build it